quasarframework/quasar-ui-qmarkdown/demo/src/markdown/markdown.md

 [Jump to Installation Types](#Installation-Types)
 ```

 Notice, that for the current page only, you use the hashtag to start.
-This produces the following (be aware you will jump to **Installation Types** if yu cli8ck it):
+This produces the following (be aware you will jump to **Installation Types** if you click it):

 [Jump to Installation Types](#Installation-Types)